Office of Sustainability

 -Click here to learn more about the RESC's purpose & how to get involved!

-EKU is a member of the Association for Advancement of Sustainability in Higher Education.
-Any current or former faculty, staff, or student with a valid e-mail address ending in "eku.edu" can create a personal profile on the AASHE site, and access many helpful resources and models of best practices in sustainability from other institutions.
+EKU is a member of the Association for Advancement of Sustainability in Higher Education (AASHE) and has been recognized as a STARS Bronze STARS Institution.
+Any current or former faculty, staff, or student with a valid e-mail address ending in "eku.edu" can create a personal profile on the AASHE website, and access many helpful resources and models of best practices in sustainability from other institutions.